-- CO2 emissions from production sites: Calculated based on Nissan internal standards.
-The energy use data of each site is based on invoices from suppliers, which are multiplied by a CO2 emissions coefficient publicly available for each production site. - CO2 emissions resulting from employee commuting Calculated based on the GHG Protocol Scope 3 Standard.
-Specifically, the annual CO2 emissions resulting from each employee's commute are calculated using a standard unit of measurement announced by Japan's Ministry of Economy, Trade and Industry, Ministry of the Environment, and Ministry of Land, Infrastructure, Transport and Tourism.
-This figure is calculated on the basis that employees working at Global Headquarters commute by train and other employees use cars that are average vehicles designated by Nissan.
-This is multiplied by the number of employees at each facility or office. - CO2 emissions from the use of sold products: Calculated using the average regional CO2 emissions per vehicle multiplied by the regional estimated average lifecycle mileage and multiplied by fiscal 2019 sales volumes.
+■ CO2 emissions from the use of sold products: Calculated using the average regional CO2 emissions per vehicle multiplied by the regional estimated average lifecycle mileage and multiplied by fiscal 2020 sales volumes.
 The average CO2 emissions for the use phase (including direct emissions only) per unit are calculated for each of our main regions (Japan, U.S., EU and China) and extrapolated from average emissions of these markets for other markets.
 The Sustainable Mobility Project (SMP) model issued by the International Energy Agency was used to determine estimated average lifecycle mileages.

 - Scope 3 emissions figures are estimates subject to varying inherent uncertainties. - Waste generated from production sites: Calculated based on Nissan internal standards.
 The discharged waste is based on data from truck scales at the sites or data reported by disposal contractors.
 All discharged waste within the sites concerned is targeted.
-However, non-steady and irregular generated waste, waste generated in canteens, waste from permanently stationed companies at the sites, waste generated by external vendors and waste from construction are excluded.
-In addition, materials recycled in-house, used in reproduction (reused by Nissan) or recycled (as salable, valuable materials) are not categorized as generated waste. - Water input from production sites: Calculated based on Nissan internal standards.
+However, materials recycled in-house, used in reproduction (reused by Nissan) or recycled (as salable, valuable materials) are not categorized as generated waste. - Water input from production sites: Calculated based on Nissan internal standards.
 Water input is the water withdrawal amount according to billing meters or company meters installed on site.
 The water withdrawal amount includes drinking water (tap water), industrial-use water, underground water (spring/well water) and rainwater or the like.

-Contents CEO Message CSO Message Corporate Purpose / ESG Highlights Sustainability at Nissan Nissan's Contribution to the SDGs The Alliance Environmental Social Governance ESG Data Editorial Policy GRI Content Index Quick Guide For Investors
+Contents CEO Message CSO Message Carbon Neutrality/ Response to COVID-19 Chair of the Board of Directors Message Sustainability at Nissan Nissan's Contribution to the SDGs The Alliance Environmental Social Governance ESG Data Editorial Policy TCFD Content Index GRI Content Index Quick Guide For Investors